asreview/synergy-dataset/README.md

 ## Datasets and variables

 The SYNERGY dataset comprises the study selection of 26 systematic reviews.
-The dataset contains 169,288 records of which 2,834 records are labeled as inclusion.
+The dataset contains 169,288 records of which 2,834 records are manually labeled as inclusion by the authors of the systematic review.
 The list of systematic review and basic properties:

 |   Nr | Dataset                 | Topic(s)                      |   Records |   Included |    % |
 |------|-------------------------|-------------------------------|-----------|------------|------|